 - 1. Sub-regional estimates are based on a different model to our headline estimates.
 Our sub-regional estimates are calculated as an average over a seven-day period and should not be compared with our headline or regional positivity estimates, which are for a single reference date.
 Therefore, the sub-regional figures may differ from the headline and regional estimates because they are averaged over a longer time period.
 If a trend is changing quickly, the figures shown in Figure 3 may not reflect the change we are seeing in our headline estimates. - 2.
-An adjusted colour scale was used in our publications from 7 January to 13 May 2022, from 24 June to 8 July 2022, and in this publication to accommodate increased infection levels.
-Colour scales in sub-regional charts are therefore not comparable across bulletins. - 3.
-The reference week is 28 December 2022 to 3 January 2023 for England and Wales, and 25 December to 31 December 2022 for Northern Ireland and Scotland.
+An adjusted colour scale was used in our publications from 7 January to 13 May 2022, from 24 June to 8 July 2022 and our publication on 13 January 2023 to accommodate increased infection levels.
+Colour scales in sub-regional charts are therefore not comparable across bulletins.